reykel/CNN_Conferences_2023/README.md

 ## For development was used:
  - Python3 language
- - TensorFlow free library
+ - TensorFlow library
- - Keras framework
+ - Keras library
  - Public datasets
 ### The exercises were developed using the Google Colab tool.